mohamedalnahall/Schedule-Generator/README.en.md

 Schedule Generator is open-source tool that can help creating schedules by generating possible schedules based on your preference

 ### Notes
-  - The generated schedules are not always the best possible schedules.
+  - The generated schedules using Genetic Method are not always the best possible schedules.
   - Too restrictive preference may lead to undesirable results.

 # How Full Scan Method works